pw_string design#

 Pigweed AI summary: The article discusses how exceeding the capacity of a pw::InlineString operation can result in a crash.
 It suggests using helpers provided in pw_string/util.h that return pw::Status::ResourceExhausted() instead of failing an assert when the capacity is exceeded.

-operations that exceed the string’s capacity
+Any pw::InlineString operations that exceed the string’s capacity

 fail an assertion, resulting in a crash.
 Helpers are provided in

-that return pw::Status::ResourceExhausted()
+pw_string/util.h that return pw::Status::ResourceExhausted() instead of

 failing an assert when the capacity would be exceeded.